tdmckenney0/hw2-html-script-studio/README.md

 Fill out the forms for the values you wish to use for the weapon.
 Hovering over each property reveals what it does.
 Press `Build` to get a copy-paste-able `StartWeaponConfig()` function.

+To edit an existing file, press the `Load File` button and paste the entire `*.wepn` file into the modal window.
+Click `ok`.
+The values have now been imported.

+Press `Reset` to clear out all the values in the form.

 Enjoy!

 ## Link